+The development of the prototype will require the mitigation of three specific challenges.
+Data integrity, management of data exchanges, and optimization of the server are the difficulties that necessitate mitigation.
 The algorithm which sanitizes driver data, speed and direction, must be implemented and refined.
 The sanitation algorithm must remove ill-formatted and erroneous data.
-The consgestion that is generated as output must be verified before it is sen to the user.
+Generated congestion data must be verified before it is sent to the user.
 Test modules must be developed to mitigate the possibility of outdated or incorrect traffic data being sent to the smartphone application.